spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 To create the stream definition:

-1. Select `Streams` from the left navigation bar.
-This shows the main Streams view, as the following image shows:
+1. Select **Streams** from the left navigation bar.
+This shows the main Streams view, as follows:

    ![Create streams](images/SCDF-create-streams.png)

-1. Select `Create stream(s)` to display a graphical editor to create the stream definition, as the following image shows:
+1. Select **Create stream(s)** to display a graphical editor to create the stream definition, as the following image shows:

    ![Create usage cost logger stream](images/SCDF-create-usage-cost-logger-stream.png)